saadatibk/projectp1/README.md

 ## TextCompressor

-TextCompressor is a simple Java program that compresses and decompresses text files using a basic word-based compression technique.
+TextCompressor is a simple Python program that compresses and decompresses text files using a basic word-based compression technique.

 ## Features